 It’s important that proper planning goes into the intervention.
 A failed attempt will make further efforts less likely to succeed.

-It is also important to speak with a professional about how to arrange an intervention to avoid common pitfalls.
+It is also important to speak with a professional about how to arrange a successful intervention and avoid common pitfalls.
 Families who stage an intervention without considering how their own behavior has contributed to the problem risk pushing their loved one farther away from the help they need.

 2. Understand Family Roles

 A common phenomenon across families dealing with a loved one’s addiction is the adoption of a specific roles.
-A father who feels guilt concerning a son’s addiction, for example, may obsess about getting the child into rehab.
-Similarly, a spouse who feels responsible for enabling his or her partner’s addiction may become distant once more family members become aware of the problem.
+A father who feels guilt concerning a son’s addiction, for example, may obsess about getting the child into a rehab center to seek addiction treatment.
+Similarly, a spouse who feels responsible for enabling his or her partner’s substance abuse may become distant once more family members become aware of the problem.

 Typically speaking, these roles are assumed in direct response to the addiction.
-When family members play into these roles, it can greatly help or hurt their loved one’s chances of going into treatment.
+When family members play into these roles, it can greatly help or hurt their dear one’s chances of going into treatment.

 By working with a professional interventionist, your family can ensure that any pre-existing emotional baggage won’t interfere with the intervention process.
 Likewise, the interventionist can help family members identify how their own issues could undermine communication during the intervention.
 When family members fail to recognize and address family roles as part the process, they make the interventionist’s job that much harder.